Ezward/ai-for-robotics/kalman_filter.md

 - x is the prior position estimate
 - P is the prior covariance matrix
 - F is the state transition matrix
-- u is the motion vector
+- u is the motion vector (used to inject known external motions or accelerations; like from steering or throttle)
 - x' is the updated position estimate
 - P' is the updated covariance matrix

 Measurement step generalized
 ```
-    y = z - H·x
+    e = z - H·x
     S = H·P·Hᵀ + R
     K = P·Hᵀ·S⁻¹
-    x' = x + (K·y)
+    x' = x + (K·e)
     P' = (I - K·H)·P
 ```
 - z is the measurement
+- e is the error between our estimate and the measurement
 - x is the prior position estimate
-- R is the measurement noise
+- R is the measurement noise matrix (found experimentally or from data sheets)
-- H is the measurement function which maps the state vector to measurements
+- H is the measurement function which maps the state vector to measurement space (so (x, y, ẋ, ẏ) to (x, y) for instance)
-- y is the error
 - S is mapping of covariance into measurement space with noise
 - K is the Kalman Gain
 - I is the identity matrix